lewisdonovan/google-news-scraper/README.md

 #### puppeteerArgs
 An array of Chromium flags to pass to the browser instance.
 By default, this will be an empty array.
 A full list of available flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).
 NB: if you are launching this in a Heroku app, you will need to pass the `--no-sandbox` and `--disable-setuid-sandbox` flags, as explained in [this SO answer](https://stackoverflow.com/a/52228855/7546845).

-defaults to `[]`
+Defaults to `[]`

+#### puppeteerHeadlessMode
+Whether or not Puppeteer should run in [headless mode](https://www.browserstack.com/guide/puppeteer-headless).
+Running in headless mode increases performance by approximately 30% (credit to [ole-ve](https://github.com/lewisdonovan/google-news-scraper/pull/45) for finding this).
+If you're not sure about this setting, leave it as it is.

+Defaults to `true`

 ## Performance 📈
-My test query returned 99 results, which took 4.5 seconds with article content and 3.6 seconds without it.
+My test query returned 94 results, which took 4.5 seconds with article content and 3.6 seconds without it.
 I'm on a fibre connection, and other queries may return a different number of results, so your mileage may vary.

 ## Upkeep 🧹
 Please note that this is a web-scraper, which relies on DOM selectors, so any fundamental changes in the markup on the Google News site will probably break this tool.
 I'll try my best to keep it up-to-date, but changes to the markup on Google News will be silent and therefore difficult to keep track of.
 Feel free to submit an issue if the tool stops working.